Set up test impact analysis Beta

 testsuitecommand.

-1. Enable test impact analysis option in your .circleci/test-suites.yml file
+1. Enable test impact analysis in your test-suites.yml file

-Update the test suite from the getting started to include an analysis command and test-impact-analysis option, keep the discover and run commands in the config.
+Update your test suite configuration to include an analysis command and the test-impact-analysis option.
+Keep your existing discover and run commands.

-Some starter configs are shown below.
-Choose the one for your test runner and copy/paste the analysis: … line into .circleci/test-suites.yml.
+Choose the starter configuration for your test runner and add the analysis line to your .circleci/test-suites.yml.

 -